 Key issues in (Physical) Asset Management

-I observed, more than once, cases where production managers (often appointed as Asset Manager) did not discuss subjects such as risk based strategies and business requirements with their maintenance counterpart and technical specialists.
+I observed, more than once, cases where production managers (typically appointed as Asset Manager) did not discuss subjects such as risk-based strategies and business requirements with their maintenance counterpart and technical specialists.
 I have even witnessed organizations where it seemed that they had opposite concerns and where they were fighting each other about details.

 These are just two of many examples.
-But they are typical for organizations who are unable to embrace Asset Management in its full extent in order to benefit from its potential: Gaining competitive advantage.
+But they are typical for organizations who are unable to embrace Asset Management in its full extent to benefit from its potential: Gaining competitive advantage.

 To be more specific what issues and misconceptions we are facing regarding this subject, there are two underlying key issues:

-1. Asset managment is not a lifted maintenance approach 2.0
+1. Asset management is not a lifted maintenance approach 2.0

 Asset management is a lifecycle approach, beginning at conceptual design, through to usage, decommissioning and disposal.
-Maintenance is a part and is embedded in asset management, but asset management is not a fancy re-labeling exercise to sell old wine in new bottles.
+Maintenance is a part which is embedded in asset management, but asset management is not a fancy relabelling exercise to sell old wine in new bottles.

-I am curious how some companies whose only business proposition is to provide maintenance as a service, can explain why they are legitimate to claim that they practice asset management without any deeper understanding of Asset behavior (degradation and failure mechanisms).
-On the other hand it is also not common practice during the design and construction stage of projects to take subjects like total cost of ownership, maintainability or human reliability into consideration.
+I am curious how some companies, whose only business proposition is to provide maintenance as a service, can explain why they are legitimate to claim that they practice asset management without any deeper understanding of Asset behaviour (degradation and failure mechanisms).
+On the other hand, it is also not common practice during the design and construction stage of projects to take subjects like total cost of ownership, maintainability or human reliability into consideration.

 2. Data, experience and common sense are a holy trinity